Teachers and Educators Welcome!

 We have observed that our students learn and retain more when using our printed lesson books.
 We design the lessons in order for them to to spend 1/3 of the time coding, 1/3 working on the hardware and the remaining time reading the stories, the facts and decoding the challenges.

 However, our curriculum will be available on iBooks in 2017.

 Learning and working together is more effective.
 All our classroom kits are designed for 2 students (1 set of components and 2 lesson books per module or box).
 Each module contains 3-6 hours of content depending on the age group and how the class is structured.
-Each module is priced at $39 for 2 students and includes books and components.
-Contact us at email@example.com for more information or if you have any questions.
+Contact us at email@example.com for more information, class bundles or if you have any questions.

 But...
 What is Arduino?